mattclarke/advent_of_code_22/README.md

 - Part 1: implement the instructions.
 To make it easier to deal with the wrapping I padded the rows to the same length, so the map is rectangular.
 - Part 2: the hard bit is working out how the faces join together and how that affects the row, column and direction when moving faces.
 I spent a lot of time looking at a cube with numbers written on it!
 Not sure how to make the solution general.

+## Day 23
+- Part 1: implement the algorithm.
+I had to do two passes, one to find the positions where two or more elves wanted to move to and one to do the moves if allowed.
+Can the duplication be reduced?
+- Part 2: same thing, but count the elves that don't move and when that number equals the total number of elves return the round number.